gevent/gevent/src/greentest/README.rst

              tries very hard not to modify the tests if at all possible.
 Prefer to use the ``patched_tests_setup.py`` or ``known_failures.py`` file if necessary.

+             One exception to this is ``test_threading.py``, where we find it necessary to change 'from test import lock_tests' to our own 'from gevent.tests import lock_tests'.